EyalExperitest/ansible-deployment-guide/prerequisites/README.md

 ## Node Machines

-Node machine is a machine to which we want on which we want to install software
+The machine to which we want on which we want to install software. \
 The following resources describe how to configure a machine (physical \ virtual) before deploying software to it - using ansible.

 * for windows machines - [click here](./windows-node)